The Last Day of August

 Signs of War

-For many of us with an active interest in local history, a passion for local churches is a healthy and seriously rewarding sideline to develop.
-Beyond its obvious role as a religious house and focal point for the local community, the parish church is also a bastion of historical insight.
 In the absence of a castle (and sometimes even still) the parish church will likely be the oldest building to be found in our village or town, and as such it has found itself playing the primary witness to, and chronicler thereof, hundreds and sometimes thousands of years of local life.
-In this guise it will naturally find itself performing another role too; as a keeper of secrets.
+In this guise it will naturally find itself performing another role too, as a keeper of secrets.

 From the shape of the tower or the main doorway, a visitor may deduce the origins of a more ancient building with relative ease.
-A round tower, originally defensive, likely made from knapped flint, is almost always a rare reminder of our Saxon heritage.
-An original Norman church will have a squared tower, and a semi-circular archway, often decorated with zig-zag or chevron shapes around the door.
-There are clues everywhere as to the age of the building, even in the buttresses of the walls; Norman structures tend to be flat and broad, and early English from circa 1200 projecting slightly with a slopped cap, with later styles tending to be free-standing, joining the wall by way of an arch.
-So much information and that’s without even beginning to consider window styles and general stonework.
+A round tower, originally defensive, is almost always a rare reminder of our Saxon heritage.
+An original Norman church will have a squared tower, and an archway, often decorated with zig-zag or chevron patterns.
+There are clues everywhere as to the age of the building, even in the buttresses of the walls; Norman structures tend to be flat and broad, and early English from circa 1200, projecting slightly with a slopped cap, with later styles free-standing, joining the wall by way of an arch.
+So much information; and that’s without even beginning to consider window styles and general stonework.

 In the churchyard too, with its features and tracks, the visitor may be able to learn more about the historical setting of the village surrounding the church.
 Is the churchyard raised above the level of the church floor?
 If so, by how much?
 The average English parish church has seen upwards of ten thousand burials over the past eight hundred years, which is why so many of them now present as elevated (try not to think about that too much next time you’re walking through one at night).

-Courtesy of the various pamphlets, effigies, and mounted plaques to be found in a church of antiquity, going inside the building you may find that understanding can be gained as to the key players in the life of the building and area, be them local nobles or wealthy landowners.
+Courtesy of the various effigies and mounted plaques to be found in a church of antiquity, on going inside the building you may find that understanding can be gained as to the key players in the life of the building and area, be them local nobles or wealthy landowners.
 Look closer still and there may even be antiquated graffiti on the walls, not to mention the daisy-wheel hexafoil, ‘W’ and ‘X’ symbols that may be found around its doors and windows; ‘witch-marks’ from a time when local communities genuinely believed that evil spirits could be deterred from crossing a threshold by such carvings in the stone.
 As you may well be able to tell, some of us can get a tad obsessive about this stuff!

 Now for most, any selection of these discoveries will quite rightly provide more than an ample return for a day's historical enquiry.
 However, as one of the few stone constructions in the vicinity of the village, and of course the only place with a tower to provide a lookout, the parish church has also become acquainted with, an often under-appreciated timeline of local history too; war.

 From the Baronial conflicts of the Middle Ages, through the events of the Wars of the Roses, and onto the English Civil Wars of the mid-seventeenth century, the parish church has repeatedly come to find itself at the centre of a militarised experience.
 Occasionally, these chapters in its history will be known in the local area, but for the most part, it is left to the researchers and amateur historians to piece together the puzzles hidden, not only in the dusty recesses of the local historical record but often too in the very fabric of the building itself.
 They may go unreferenced in the guidebook, but look more closely at the stonework inside the church and you may well spot deep score marks left from idle hours of billeted troops that found themselves with little to do but sharpen their weapons in readiness for battle.
-Then outside the church, around the doors, windows, and towers, we may come across what I often consider to be the jewel of such studies; circular depressions made from musket fire.
-It was the unexpected observation of such that inspired this piece, for whilst many of the topics I cover centre on reappraising age-old legend and folklore, this one came about through my own personal experience back in the summer of 2021, as a summer stroll in a churchyard led me to uncover the details of a long since obscured Civil War shoot-out in the heart of the Cheshire countryside.
+Then outside the church, around the doors, windows, and towers, we may come across what I often consider to be the jewel in the crown of such studies; circular depressions made from musket fire.

+It was the unexpected observation of such that inspired this piece, through my own personal experience back in the summer of 2021, as a summer stroll in a churchyard led me to uncover the details of a long since obscured Civil War shoot-out in the heart of the Cheshire countryside.

 A Beautiful Village

 The village of Great Budworth sits in the upper eastern quadrant of Cheshire, surrounded by rolling, untouched countryside, and makes for a perfect example of the classic English village of yore.
 It is a place with a deep-rooted history, its name coming from the Saxon words bode and wurth, meaning ‘a dwelling by water’ in reference to its proximity to the nearby mere.
-Noted in Domesday Book as already having a resident priest back in 1086, it would go to spend much of its history as part of the Arley Hall estate, right up until 1948; something which did much to preserve the look and feel of the village so admired today.
+Noted in the Domesday survey as already having a resident priest back in 1086, it would go to spend much of its history as part of the Arley Hall estate, right up until 1948; something which did much to preserve the look and feel of the village so admired today.

 Popular with location scouts and TV crews, its cobbled lanes and cottages offer the visitor a rare and tangible route back into the past.
 A route that, at every turn, finds itself in the shadow of the wonderful fourteenth century church of St. Marys and All Saints.
 A building described in Buildings of England, a foremost book on English architecture, as one of the finest examples of ecclesiastical architecture remaining in Cheshire, not only is the church a historical gem, but the church grounds also play home to the former village school; a remarkably well-persevered timber-framed building built back in 1615.

-A tour of the church itself brings with it many delights, not least the effigy of Sir John Warburton of Arley Hall, replete in full dress armour.
+A tour of the church itself brings with it many sights, not least the effigy of Sir John Warburton of Arley Hall, replete in full dress armour.
 However, it was the stunning fifteenth century octagonal font that caught my attention most when I visited that summer day on account of a sign noting its re-discovery in 1868 - having been hidden under the church floor during the English Civil War.
 There was nothing in the guidebooks regarding the church's connection to the conflict, yet this was obviously a serious moment in the history of the village.

 Such absence of commentary is not unusual.
 The fallout of such civil conflicts was often highly political, and in times gone by that meant highly dangerous too.
 The need to side with the victors, to ensure safety, often saw locals needing to simply get on with life under the new regime, religious or otherwise, as quickly and quietly as possible.
-As such, the details of the associated conflict often became taboo for those immediately connected to the church.
+As such, the details of the associated conflict often became taboo for those immediately connected with it.

 The Civil War had played out in various spots across Cheshire, and several churches in the county make passing comment about it on their websites and in their guides.
-Most locally to Great Budworth, Tarvin Church, around 16 miles to the south-east, is a particular favourite of mine in this regard, displaying as it does dozens of musket shot holes around its tower and west wall, the scars of a skirmish that took place in the village during the August of 1644.
+Most locally to Great Budworth, Tarvin Church, around 16 miles to the south-east, is a particular favourite of mine in this regard, displaying as it does, dozens of musket shot holes around its tower and west wall, the scars of a skirmish that took place in the village during the August of 1644.

-It was one of those rarest of moments, a mainline straight into the past, at least it would be, if it was, as I suspected, etched in reference to Royalist allegiance.
+It was one of those rarest of moments, a mainline straight into the past, at least it would be, if it was, as I suspected, created in reference to Royalist allegiance.
 Turning 180 degrees to work out the angle of the gunfire trajectory, I then found what looked suspiciously like corresponding shot marks in the corner space of the walls between the vestry and the Lady Chapel.
 Was this the material memory of a shoot-out?
 It was easy to see how the corner space would provide cover for a soldier firing onto someone doing similar from the doorway of the school.
-What happened here?
+What on earth happened here?
 I was relishing the challenge of trying to find out.

 Civil War Cheshire

 The Civil War in Cheshire is, as you might expect, a complex history that contains as many rabbit holes of exception and contradiction as it does anything like clear lines.
 Following the king raising his standard at Nottingham in 1642, and the promise of Parliament’s response, for most local communities during the first year of the war, the focus was entirely centred on attempting to preserve a state of neutrality.
-In the beginning, it was more about ensuring the safety of your local resources than any rallying cries, with local militias setting out to avoid involvement in militarised political conflict and simply protect their families.
+In the beginning, it was far more about ensuring the safety of your local resources than responding to any rallying cries, with local militias setting out to avoid involvement in militarised political conflict and simply protect their families.
 Come 1643 however, the sheer breadth of the war meant this was no longer possible, and some relatively well-defined divisions of support had been carved out.

 Most key conflicts in the county took place early in the war, with Brereton moving quickly to take key towns during 1643, with notable battles at Middlewich bookending the year.
 The war had brought brothers face to face on the battlefield in a very literal sense, dividing families and generations.
 This is a war let us not forget, that per head of the population, killed more in England and Wales than the First World War.
 By the winter of 1643, for everyone, the conflict had become a brutal, bloody, and totally unavoidable affair.

 Yet no matter the perception of majority Parliamentarian control of the county that history has passed down to us, during that winter, Royalist designs on central Cheshire were still very much a going concern.
-In December, a force of some 3000 Royalist soldiers and 500 horses arrived in the Dee estuary from Ireland.
+In December, a force of some 3000 Royalist soldiers and 500 horse arrived in the Dee estuary from Ireland.
 When meeting up with Lord Byron's men from Oxford, who had recently surged into Cheshire taking back many towns and villages for the king, this new force meant a significant Royalist pack was available to be put to use in Cheshire for the first time since the outbreak of hostilities.

 Spending several weeks at wild in the county, this local field army caused significant disruption to Parliamentarian plans, as Lord Byron managed to galvanise his men into a fighting unit that possessed much more bite than the local Parliamentarians had been used to.
 It was a detachment of this new force that attacked Beeston Castle, that great clifftop fortress of the thirteenth century perched atop Beeston Crag that had been controlled by Brereton since 20th February.

 It was a highly prized strategic asset, as nothing much could happen for miles around without it being spotted by whoever commanded the position.
 By winter, its crumbling walls had been repaired, its motte cleared, and it was now a very workable stronghold once more.
-The new force from Ireland however, in a band led by Captain Thomas Sandford, saw it as a prize ripe for the taking and one that, once captured, would send a defiant message to Parliamentarian soldiers located across the county.
+The new force from Ireland however, in a band led by Captain Thomas Sandford, saw it as a prize ripe for the taking, and one that, once captured, would send a defiant message to Parliamentarian soldiers located across the county.
 On December 13th, Sandford and his elite team infiltrated the castle's defences, scaling the cliff, and confronted the castle governor Captain Steele.
 So shocked was Steele at the covert attack, he surrendered on the spot.
-The Royalists would claim the castle for the king, and they wouldn’t be turfed out again for the better part of two years; the siege that eventually dislodged them in November 1645, providing the basis for the destruction of the castle which resulted in the ruins we see today.
+The Royalists would claim the castle for the king, and they wouldn’t be turfed out again for the better part of two years; the siege that eventually dislodged them in November 1645, providing the basis for the ruins we see today.

 The taking of the Beeston illustrates well just how problematic a patchwork of allegiant colours was to be set beneath the veil for Cheshire during the year to come; a time filled by events that would ultimately send the blood-stained fingers of the war reaching for the village of Great Budworth.